richardjennings/nginx-opa/README.md

 # Ingress Nginx OPA

 # What
-Integration between Open Policy Agent and Ingress Nginx to allow OPA policy evaluation via Nginx Auth Request module.
+OPA policy evaluation of Nginx Auth Requests.

 ## How